Kaffejunge/Master_Project/README.md

 install_from_script.py installs the needed modules that are not preinstalled with python (pyserial, pyfirmata, selenium).

 Synthesis.py runs the synthesis.
-Takes a single csv file in __main__
+Takes a single csv file in __main__.

-XP3000.py module for a Cavro XP3000
+XP3000.py module for a Cavro XP3000.

-Stirrer.py module for a Heidolph MR3004
+Stirrer.py module for a Heidolph MR3004.

 Arduino.py module for Knauer solvent switcher with A037 valve drive.
 Also features basic reading functions.